kumoru/kumoru-docs.github.io/includes/_locations.md

     - RAM: 2 x 3.75GiB
     - Disk: 2 x 40GB (General Purpose 2)

-- There is no guarantee that all containers for a given application will run on different nodes.
-There is a guarantee of containers being re-scheduled elsewhere if a member goes offline for any reason.
+- There is no guarantee that all containers for a given application will run on different servers.
+There is a guarantee of containers being re-scheduled elsewhere if a server goes offline for any reason.

 ## Location Security

- - Port Access to restricted to service in a Location.
+ - Port Access to restricted to your applications in a Location.
 Only ports specified on an application are allowed via the loadbalancer.
- - SSH keys are the only form of SSH access (passwords are not set)
+ - SSH keys are the only form of remote access to the servers.
+Passwords are disabled.
- - Members run a recent version of the CoreOS operating system configured to auto-update.
-Members are configured to be part of the 'stable' channel.
+ - Members run a recent version of the CoreOS operating system and are configured to be part of the 'stable' channel.
- - Due to the need for intra-cluster communication, port access is not restricted between location servers.
+ - Due to the need for intra-cluster communication, port access is not restricted between servers in a location.

 ## Available Locations